 \subsection{Toric geometry}

-Similar to the previous section, the geometry can be made more explicit by developing it to a toric Calabi--Yau 3-fold of infinite-type.
+Similar to the previous section, the geometry can be made more explicit by taking a cover by a toric Calabi--Yau 3-fold of infinite-type.
 Consider the fan $\Sigma_0$ consisting of maximal cones

 which is a fiber product of $2$ copies of the fan of the $\widehat{A_{\infty}}$ surface.
 In particular $X_{\Sigma_0}$ is a fiber product of $2$ copies of the $\widehat{A_\infty}$ surface.
 It admits an action by $\Z^2$: $(k,l) \cdot (a,b,c) = (a+k,b+l,c)$ on $N$.
 A crepant resolution is obtained by refining each maximal cone, which is a cone over a square, into $2$ triangles.
 Note that we have $2$ choices for each of the squares, which are related by a flop.
 We make a choice which is invariant under $p\Z \times q\Z$, and the corresponding fan is denoted by $\Sigma$.
 Then $X_{(p,q)}$ is obtained as $X^o_\Sigma / (p\Z \times q\Z)$, where $X^o_\Sigma$ is a toric neighborhood of the toric divisors where $\Z^2$ acts freely.
 The natural morphism $\overline{\phi}:X_{(p,q)}\rightarrow \D$ is an abelian surface fibration such that $\overline{\phi}^{-1}(t)=(\C^\times/t^{p\Z})\times(\C^\times/t^{q\Z})$ for $t\ne 0$.